 A commitment to service runs through all our work.
-To support our mission and complement our NIOSH-supported construction safety and health research program, CPWR in 1996 launched the Building Trades National Medical Screening Program.
-BTMed, which serves former construction workers at U.S. Department of Energy (DOE) nuclear ties, is now the largest medical examination program for older construction workers ever undertaken in the U.S. and is supported through funding from DOE.
+To support our mission and complement our NIOSH-supported construction safety and health research program, CPWR in 1996 launched the Building Trades National Medical Screening Program<.
+BTMed, which serves former construction workers at U.S. Department of Energy (DOE) nuclear sites, is now the largest medical examination program for older construction workers ever undertaken in the U.S. and is supported through funding from DOE.
 We also share our expertise with industry and government organizations to address continuing and emerging hazards.

-The following graphic shows the synergies that have developed between CPWR’s three major program areas:
+This graphic shows the synergies that have developed between CPWR’s three major program areas:

 With our 30-year track record of performance, today CPWR enjoys a high degree of credibility with the research community, the construction industry, and government, and we have effectively brought these groups together around a common agenda in a number of collaborations and partnerships.

 Industry stakeholders now look to CPWR not only as the primary source of safety and health information and resources in construction, but as a leading national coordinating body with proven ability to connect interested and responsible parties.
-Contractors come to CPWR for technical assistance and support for leading indicator and intervention evaluations; OSHA, other federal agencies, contractors, joint labor-management training funds and other providers use our resources for worker safety and health training and outreach; OSHA and NIOSH have joined with us to form a Research to Practice (r2p) Workgroup and partnered with us to lead the national falls campaign/stand down (stopconstructonfalls.org); we’ve connected NIOSH intramural investigators with our research consortium and industry stakeholders through our annual workshop and seminar; and government agencies in addition to NIOSH, such as DOL, DOE and NIEHS, have joined us on targeted construction safety and health initiatives, such as organization of work, safety culture, front-line supervisor safety and health leadership training, and targeting hard-to-reach populations, such as minorities and small employers, which is an emphasis area is our current research program.
+Contractors come to CPWR for technical assistance and support for leading indicator and intervention evaluations; OSHA, other federal agencies, contractors, joint labor-management training funds and other providers use our resources for worker safety and health training and outreach; OSHA and NIOSH have joined with us to form a Research to Practice (r2p) Workgroup and partnered with us to lead the national falls campaign/stand down (stopconstructonfalls.org); we’ve connected NIOSH intramural investigators with our research consortium and industry stakeholders through our annual workshop and seminar; and government agencies in addition to NIOSH, such as DOL, DOE and NIEHS, have joined us on targeted construction safety and health initiatives, such as organization of work, safety culture, front-line supervisor safety and health leadership training, and targeting hard-to-reach populations, such as minorities and small employers, which is an emphasis area in our current research program.